YM-Xiu/AR-VIM/README.md

 The authors of this repository are Yanming Xiu and Maria Gorlatova.
 Contact information of the authors:

  - Yanming Xiu (yanming.xiu AT duke.edu)

  - Maria Gorlatova (maria.gorlatova AT duke.edu)

+Please contact Yanming if younhave any questions when using AR-VIM dataset.

 We thank the participants of our user-based label validation for their invaluable effort and assistance in this research.
 This work was supported in part by NSF grants CSR-2312760, CNS-2112562, and IIS-2231975, NSF CAREER Award IIS-2046072, NSF NAIAD Award 2332744, a Cisco Research Award, a Meta Research Award, Defense Advanced Research Projects Agency Young Faculty Award HR0011-24-1-0001, and the Army Research Laboratory under Cooperative Agreement Number W911NF-23-2-0224.